RNA Transcriptomics (Virtual)

 - Expression network and pathway integration and analysis

-After attending this course, participants should be able to:
+After attending this course, participants will able to:

 - Evaluate advanced RNA transcriptomic analysis methodologies and their applications